-A commercial provider of vulnerability management tool leverages an up-to-date vulnerability database with all the latest security intelligence.
-The scanner will detect all the latest vulnerabilities as and when they are disclosed for the first time in public.
-You can feel safe knowing that the tool actually reflects the true security posture and does not give you a false sense of security.
+A commercial provider of vulnerability management tools leverages an up-to-date vulnerability database with all the latest security intelligence.
+The scanner will detect all the latest vulnerabilities when they are disclosed for the first time in public.
+You can feel safe knowing that the tool reflects an accurate security posture and does not give you a false sense of security.

 3. Core functionalities to strengthen the vulnerability management process

 After a vulnerability is detected, it needs to be remediated by patching hand-in-hand.
-In-built patching capabilities in commercial tools simplify and speed-up risk mitigation.
-Instead of feeding the data into another tool, or worse, manually downloading and deploying the patches in each device, you can readily deploy the patches from the same tool.
+In-built patching capabilities in commercial tools simplify and speed up risk mitigation.
+Instead of feeding the data into another tool, or worse, manually downloading and deploying the patches in each device, you can readily deploy the patches from the same instrument.